 Note: Some programs ignore $OMP_NUM_THREADS

-and determine a number of threads programmatically.
+and determine the number of threads programmatically.

 Batch script examples